Polarized vs. Gradient Lenses: Updated with Pros & Cons

 Usage

-The polarized lenses are better for the outdoor environment with a high amount of glare, like water, snow, etc., compared to the gradient lenses which should be used when driving to provide better glare protection even from overhead.
+The polarized lenses are better for outdoor environments with a high amount of glare, like water, snow, etc., compared to the gradient lenses which should be used when driving to provide better glare protection even from overhead.

 Versatility

-With respect to polarized vs. gradient Lenses, polarized tend to be very dark in some situations, but gradient sunglasses are far more versatile when compared.
+With respect to gradient and non-gradient sunglasses, the non-gradient ones tend to be very dark in some situations, but gradient sunglasses are far more versatile when compared.

 The polarized lenses block the horizontal rays, just like the blinds, and provide glare protection to the eyes.
 These lenses provide better visibility, clearer image details, and lesser eye strain.